lee-joanne/cork-paints/README.md

   - Code Institute's course section on how to create forms was used for the sign up section on the register page.
   - Icons throughout the website are taken from [Font Awesome](https://fontawesome.com/).
   - The structure of this README.md file was taken from the [Code Institute sample README](https://github.com/Code-Institute-Solutions/SampleREADME) and the [Love Running sample README](https://github.com/Code-Institute-Solutions/readme-template).
+  - Information on the font, Montserrat, is taken from [CTAN](https://ctan.org/pkg/montserrat?lang=en#:~:text=Montserrat%20is%20a%20geometric%20sans,neighborhood%20of%20the%20same%20name.).
+  - Information on the font, Lora, is taken from [Google Fonts](https://fonts.google.com/specimen/Lora).

 * ### Media